PaperPrototype/Intro-Coding-and-Computers/03 - C + Debugging/Lecture/english.md

 ```

 `#define` is a compiler directive as well, so it literally will replace our use of the word `true` with the number value of 1.

+Code written in C runs directly on the processor so it is waaaaay faster than Python.
+Python code runs on an "interpreter" program so its much more flexible, yet slower, than C.

 Now lets prevent the above loop from running forever and limit it to 10 rounds of annoying jabber.
 We will make a variable called counter and increase it every loop.